Dowlib1/Aws-signup/README.md

 - An active email address
 - A valid phone number for verification
-- A valid credit card or debit card (no charges apply for free tier usage, but a temporary authorization charge may be applied for verification)
+- A valid credit card or debit card (no charges apply for free tier usage, but a temporary authorization charge may be applied for verification.)
 - Basic understanding of AWS services (optional but helpful)

 ---